Super Healthy, Garlic Sauteed Spinach

 Well it turns out Popeye was right!
 Spinach is good for your body.
 Sauteing with garlic and olive oil brings the taste of spinach up to a whole new level.
 So much for the frozen kind, leave it to dips and casseroles.
-It’s so easy to make and really delicious.
-I’ve made this recipe skinny compared to the kind you order in a restaurant by using just a small amount of heart healthy olive oil and not adding the usual butter.
-The skinny for 1 serving, just 41 calories, 2.5 grams of fat and only 1 Weight Watchers POINTS PLUS.
+It’s so easy to make and really delicious!
+I’ve made this recipe skinny compared to a restaurant version by using just a small amount of heart healthy olive oil and not adding the usual butter.
+Each serving has just 41 calories, 3 grams of fat and only 1 Blue WW Freestyle SmartPoints and 1 Green.

 Prep Time: 5 minutes